 That last one is, apparently, the holy grail of free timesheet tools.
 Not even my pick for best client billing tool (TMetric) lets you customize billable rates at the free level.
 Sure, there are premium features you can unlock if you're willing to dish out for your software, like automations, databases, and user roles and permissions.
 But overall, this is a pretty impressive free timesheet software offering for employees at all levels.

 That's especially true when you use Zapier for automated tasks like creating new TrackingTime tasks for incomplete tasks.
-That's not all by a long shot—here are just a couple more possibilities.
+That's not all by a long shot—here are a few more possibilities.

 Add rows to Microsoft Excel for new or updated time entries in TrackingTime